NethServer/docs/administrator-manual/en/firewall.rst

 The system works even without specifying  services to high or low priority, because, by default, the interactive traffic is automatically run at high priority (which means, for example, it is not necessary to specify ports for VoIP traffic or SSH).
-Even the traffic type PING is guaranteed high priority.
+Also ICMP ping traffic is guaranteed high priority.

 .. note::